fazzzzzzzzzz/7-Segment-Display-CD4511-Batch-Counter/README.md

-# Arduino 7 Segemrnt Display & 3-Digit Batch Counter
+# Arduino 7 Segement Display & 3-Digit Batch Counter

 An Arduino Uno batch/item counter (000–999) built for industrial production tracking.
 Three independent CD4511 BCD-to-7-segment decoders each drive their own digit, controlled by two debounced pushbuttons (with hold-to-repeat) and a potentiometer that acts as a variable-speed auto-count throttle.